About the Everest Base Camp Trek

 - Temperature: Mild and comfortable, ranging between 10–20°C during the day

-- Visibility: Clear mountain views in the morning; occasional clouds in the afternoon
+- Visibility: Clear mountain views in the morning, occasional clouds in the afternoon

-- Temperature: Daytime warmth around 15–22°C
+- Temperature: 15–22°C

-- Crowds: Most popular time, hence busier trails
+- Crowds: Busiest time, hence busier trails

-- Trail Conditions: Very quiet, offering a peaceful experience
+- Trail Conditions: Very quiet

-- Temperature: Cold, especially in higher elevations; warm layers essential
+- Temperature: Cold, especially in higher elevations, warm layers essential

-- Crowds: Least crowded season for trekking
+- Crowds: The least crowded season for trekking

 - Weather: Frequent rainfall and cloudy skies, especially in lower elevations

-- Trail Conditions: Muddy and slippery paths; possible flight delays to Lukla
+- Trail Conditions: Muddy and slippery paths, possible flight delays to Lukla

 - Visibility: Limited mountain views due to clouds and mist